 - a.
 A Land Report must be filed once seeding is finished and no later than June 20. - b.
-The Insured must report all annual spring and fall crops on land that is owned, rented, or crop-shared and include the following information for each field: - i. legal land description for the location including the part; - ii. number of seeded acres, or the number of acres intended for Summerfallow in the current year; - iii. whether the field is to be insured or uninsured; - iv. crop type and variety seeded; - v. insured end use (e.g. Commercial, Pedigreed, Organic, etc.); - vi. whether the acres are seeded on Stubble or Summerfallow, and on dryland or irrigated land; - vii. seeding date; - viii. cropping and tillage practice; - ix. report acres too wet to seed by quarter section, including whether fertilizer had been incorporated or not, and if the land is irrigated or not; and - x. summary of insured acres for each crop, and whether or not each crop has Carryover Inventory.
+The Insured must report all annual spring and fall crops on land that is owned, rented, or crop-shared and include the following information for each field: - i. legal land description for the location including the part; - ii. number of seeded acres, or the number of acres of Summerfallow in the current year; - iii. whether the field is to be insured or uninsured: - iv. crop type and variety seeded; - v. insured end use (e.g. Commercial, Confectionary, Oil); - vi. whether the acres are seeded on Stubble, Summerfallow, or irrigated land; - vii. seeding date; - viii. cropping and tillage practice; - ix. report acres too wet to seed by quarter section, including whether fertilizer had been incorporated or not, and if the land is irrigated or not; and - x. summary of insured acres for each crop, and whether or not each crop has Carryover Inventory.